muggy8/sword-legend/birth and rebirth/my-first-memories.md

 "Alright!"

-After his reply, Jimmy jumped off of Dad's and ran towards the door of this room.
+After his reply, Jimmy jumped off of Dad and ran towards the door of this room.

 Dad, too, got up from where he was and walked over to the door and closed it before returning to me, and moved me to another place within the room.